-Domestic Violence Family Law Attorney Serving Bergen County and Northern New Jersey
+Domestic Violence Lawyer Serving Bergen County and Northern New Jersey

 The New Jersey family law attorneys at Herbert & Weiss include lawyers experienced in representing women in shelters and in issuing temporary restraining orders from the judge’s bench.
-If you have been a victim of domestic violence or accused of domestic violence, or if domestic violence is an issue in your pending divorce, trust the experienced attorneys at Herbert & Weiss in Moonachie to provide strong, effective representation that protects your rights and your safety.
+If you have been a victim of domestic violence or accused of domestic violence, or if domestic violence is an issue in your pending divorce, trust an experienced domestic violence lawyer at Herbert & Weiss in Englewood to provide strong, effective representation that protects your rights and your safety.

 Domestic Violence Restraining Orders in New Jersey